u6013779/stats2021_exer_twoWayANOVA/README.md

 # Two-way ANOVA Exercise

+A video demonstration for completing this assignment can be seen here: https://youtu.be/zEVUmkEC24s

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.